DiscreteTom/retsac/get-started/lexer.md

 2. Reduce the use of `ActionInput.rest`.
 It is calculated lazily and cached, but abuse it will still cause too many long temporary strings to be created.
 3. Keep the `Action.maybeMuted` as `false` if possible.
 If an `Action` is never muted, the lexer can skip some checks when lexing.
 4. Merge multiple `Action` into one `Action` if possible by using `Action.reduce` or `Action.or`.
 This will reduce the lexer loop times to optimize the performance.
+5. Reduce the use of `Lexer.getRest`.
+If you have to use it, cache the result by yourself.
+6. Use util functions in `lexer/utils.ts` which are usually optimized.